-Nationally, Looked After Children significantly underachieve and are at greater risk of exclusion, compared with their peers.
-Schools have a major part to play in ensuring that Looked After Children are enabled to be healthy, stay safe, enjoy, achieve, make a positive contribution to society and achieve economic well-being.
+Nationally, Children we Look After (CLA) significantly underachieve and are at greater risk of exclusion, compared with their peers.
+Schools have a major part to play in ensuring that 'Children we Look After' are enabled to be healthy, stay safe, enjoy, achieve, make a positive contribution to society and achieve economic well-being.

-Newton-le-Willows Primary School believes that, in partnership with St Helens Council as Corporate Parents.
-We have a special duty to safeguard and promote the education of Looked After Children.
+Newton-le-Willows Primary School believes that, in partnership with St Helens Council as Corporate Parents, we have a special duty to safeguard and promote the education of 'Children we Look After.'

-Who are Looked After Children?
+Who are 'Children we Look After?'